OneLastTry/irishealth-ensdemo/README.md

 ## Run your Container

-After building the image you can either simply execut below and you be up and running 🚀:
+After building the image you can either simply execute below and you be up and running 🚀:

 *-d will run the container detached of your command line session*